Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

 However, this approach is not readily generalizable to operators and the view we take is that if $\matr f : S \to \matr M_\ell(\C)$, then, $\pif$ is actually an operator on $\C^\ell \otimes \C[S]$ defined as

 Clearly, in the Abelian case, we have $\ell = 1$ and this is isomorphic to the setup by Ta-Shma.
 This generalization is very natural and we show that not only does the older machinery gel well with this, but the proof remains intuitive with the different spaces neatly delineated.

-More precisely, we first establish an \emph{operator version} of the Rozenman and Wigderson amplification, and then we derandomize it using (a suitable version of) the $s$-wide replacement product.
+More precisely, we first establish an \emph{operator version} of the expander walk amplification, and then we derandomize it using (a suitable version of) the $s$-wide replacement product.
 Furthermore, since the result does not depend on the dimension, $\ell$, we can use it even for functions $\matr f: S \to \cL(\cH)$ where $\cL(\cH)$ is the space of bounded linear operators on an arbitrary Hilbert space, $\cH$, possibly infinite dimensional.
 This is useful if the underlying group is not finite but finitely generated by $S$.

-To the best of our knowledge, only one general result was known for general groups.
-Chen, Moore and Russell~\cite{CMR13} analyzed the usual expander walk construction using a matrix version of the expander mixing lemma.
-This gives an amplification procedure for Cayley graphs of general groups, but the resulting degree $O(\abs{S}/\lambda^{11})$ to achieve final expansion $\lambda$ is sub-optimal.
-Analogous to the (folklore results of the) scalar case, we show that the analysis in \cite{CMR13} of the amplification via (iterated applications of) expander mixing lemma can be improved to get $O(\abs{S}/\lambda^{4 + o(1)})$ achieving similar parameters to the expander walk approach.